Home-Made Guacamole

-Guacamole was high on my list to try while visiting Mexico City.
-CDMX is an amazing place with 23 million inhabitants, making it one of the largest cities in the world.
-While there, I had the opportunity to taste real Mexican food from market stalls to world ranked restaurants.
+Guacamole was at the top of my must-try list during my visit to Mexico City.
+CDMX, with its amazing culture and a staggering population of 23 million, is one of the largest and most dynamic cities in the world.
+While there, I had the chance to indulge in authentic Mexican cuisine, sampling everything from street market delicacies to dishes at world-renowned restaurants.

 Avocado 101

 Avocados don’t ripen on the tree, they ripen after harvest.
-Rest assured, unless they have been in that grocery bin a long time they are not ripe.
+In my experience, the vast majority of grocery avocados aren’t ripe yet.
 The best way to ripen avocados at home is to place them in a paper bag with a banana or other fruit, close it and wait.
 The ethylene gas released by the fruit will hasten the ripening of the avocado.
-Check it daily and when it is both dark and soft when you squeeze it, but not mushy, it’s ripe.
-My final bit of advice is to plan accordingly and make only what you will eat immediately because guacamole will oxidize and turn brown quickly when exposed to air.
+Check it daily and when it passes the checklist above it’s ready.
+Print

 Ingredients